njavet/mars/README.md

 * 3 or more newlines will be collapsed to two newlines
 * for bullet point lists, the single newline will stay, since it has semantic meaning.
+* system messages should start with an upper case letter.
+* otherwise upper case is used to indicate stronger instructions